 Ferries

-Ferries are an essential mode of Helsinki public transport, connecting the city to its numerous islands.
+Ferries are an essential mode of public transportation in Helsinki, connecting the city to its numerous islands.
 The Helsinki Regional Transport Authority (HSL) operates ferry services to the UNESCO World Heritage site Suomenlinna, but private ferry operators also bring visitors to Suomenlinna and other islands.
 Tickets between HSL Ferries and the other operator are not compatible.

 Most ferries depart from Helsinki Market Square and serve destinations such as Suomenlinna, Vallisaari, and Korkeasaari.

 The ferries are reliable and run regularly during the summer, making planning your day trips to the islands easy.
-They are also comfortable, with indoor and outdoor seating options and amenities like toilets.
+They are also comfortable, offering both indoor and outdoor seating options, as well as amenities such as toilets.
 Private ferries have cafes or even bars on board.
 They also arrange sightseeing cruises for lunch and dinner.

-The HSL ferries are recognized by the HSL logo.
+The HSL logo recognises the HSL ferries.
 Since tickets are not sold on the ferries, you must buy one before boarding a ferry.

 Commuter Trains